vb000/LookOnceToHear/README.md

 # Look Once to Hear

 This repository provides code for the paper, __Look Once to Hear: Target Speech Hearing with Noisy Examples__.
-This paper won an honarable mention 🏆 at CHI 2024. __Look once to hear__ is an intelligent hearable system where users choose to hear a target speaker by just looking at them for a few seconds.
+This paper won an honorable mention 🏆 at CHI 2024. __Look once to hear__ is an intelligent hearable system where users choose to hear a target speaker by just looking at them for a few seconds.

 https://github.com/vb000/LookOnceToHear/assets/16723254/49483e4d-9ebe-4c56-a84e-43c30d1cc3b9